sfc-gh-dflippo/task-master-ai/docs/configuration.md

    - Users can have a maximum of 15 active tokens
    - See [Snowflake PAT Documentation](https://docs.snowflake.com/en/sql-reference/sql/alter-user-add-programmatic-access-token) and [REST API Authentication](https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/authentication)

-   **Method 2: OAuth Token**

-   Alternatively, you can use an OAuth token.
-See [Introduction to OAuth](https://docs.snowflake.com/en/user-guide/oauth-intro) for details on how to set up OAuth and get an OAuth token.

-   Use the OAuth token value for `SNOWFLAKE_API_KEY`.

 3. **Configuration**:
    ```json
    // In .taskmaster/config.json